DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

 ## Problem Statement

 The owner of pizza store wants to create a dashboard in which various trends of orders can be visualized.
 These trends can be monthly, daily or depends on pizaa name, pizza size or pizza category.
-Also owner wants to calculate some metrics :
+Now owner wants to calculate some metrics :
 - Total Revenue
 - Average Order Value
 - Total Pizzas Sold
 - Total Orders
 - Average Pizzas Per Order

+Also owner wants to know some trends based on metrics :
+- Daily trend for Total Orders
+- Monthly trend for Total Orders
+- Percentage of Sales by Pizza Category
+- Percentage of Sales by Pizza Size
+- Pizzas sold by Pizza Category
+- Top 5 and Bottom 5 Pizzas by Revenue and Quantity